openaddresses/esri-dump/README.md

 ## API

-exposes a function, which if you give it a url, will return a stream of the geojson/image features.
+exposes a function, which if you give it a url, will return a stream of the geojson features.

 ```js
 var esriDump = require("esri-dump");